Semianalytical Accretion-Tracer Emission: Forming Planets Are Intrinsically Faint: Theoretical set-up

 A useful diagnostic quantity is \MPktPdir, the total mass flux hitting the planet directly.
 The interest of \MPktPdir is twofold: it is the minimum, ``guaranteed'' mass growth rate of the planet, as opposed to the mass that falls onto the CPD and that might move away from the planet.
 Secondly, \MPktPdir estimates within a factor of a few the mass infall rate that generates emission lines \citepalias{m22Schock}.

 One can calculate \MPktPdir by integrating at \RP the local mass flux

 over the free surface of the planet or at $r_0$ over the corresponding streamlines.
-The latter is easier and we write:
+The latter is easier, and we write:

-The lower limit of the integral $\mu_0=\munmin$ is connected to \muzpSch at \RP and can be obtained from the Taylor-expanded expression for the streamlines (Equation~(\ref{Gl:muapprox})):
+The lower limit of the integral $\mu_0=\munaufp$ is connected to \muzpSch at \RP and can be obtained from the Taylor-expanded expression for the streamlines (Equation~(\ref{Gl:muapprox})):

-The height of the ``polar cap'' at the Hill radius in Equation~(\ref{Gl:MPktPdirexakt}) is small: $\Delta z=(1-\munmin)\RHill\ll\HPPPD$ for reasonable or typical parameter values.
+The height of the ``polar cap'' at the Hill radius in Equation~(\ref{Gl:MPktPdirexakt}) is small: $\Delta z=(1-\munaufp)\RHill\ll\HPPPD$ (Equation~(\ref{Gl:RHduerHPPPPPPa})).
 Therefore, the $\rho_0$ factor in Equation~(\ref{Gl:MPktPdirexakt}) is roughly constant and can be evaluated at the pole, and $v_r(r_0,\theta_0)\approx\vFfinfty(r_0)$ to an even better approximation.
 This yields

 where $\fzent\equiv\Rzent/\RHill$ is an important parameter discussed below.
 Equation~(\ref{Gl:MPktPdirapprox}) is an excellent approximation, as we verified numerically, and it shows that for fixed other parameters, $\MPktPdir\propto\Sigma/\fzent$ or $\MPktPdir\propto\Sigma/\Rzent$.